excaliburjs/Excalibur/README.md

 - Learn what [Features](http://docs.excaliburjs.com/en/latest/features.html) are available for you to leverage in your games
 - View the [Release roadmap](https://github.com/excaliburjs/Excalibur/milestones) to see what's coming next

-Please note while we try to minimize API changes, we are still in 0.x which means breaking changes **will occur** in new released versions.
+:exclamation: ***Note:*** We are still in version 0.x, which means this project may be a little rough around the edges.
+We try to minimize API changes, but breaking changes **will occur** in new released versions.
+Excalibur is a labor of love and the product of many hours of spare time.
+Thanks for checking it out!

 # API Documentation

-Visit the [API Documentation](http://docs.excaliburjs.com/en/latest/index.html#api-documentation) section for full annotated API documentation.
+Visit the [API Documentation](http://docs.excaliburjs.com/en/latest/index.html#api-documentation) section for fully-annotated documentation of the API.

 The `master` branch documentation is always available and up-to-date on our [Edge documentation site](http://excaliburjs.com/docs/api/edge).

 # Questions

-Ask us anything in the [Excalibur.js forum](https://groups.google.com/forum/#!forum/excaliburjs).
+- :grey_question: Ask us anything in the [Excalibur.js forum](https://groups.google.com/forum/#!forum/excaliburjs)
-If you find a bug, report it on the [GitHub issues page](https://github.com/excaliburjs/Excalibur/issues) (please review our [guidelines for reporting bugs](https://github.com/excaliburjs/Excalibur/blob/master/.github/CONTRIBUTING.md#reporting-bugs)).
+- :bug: If you find a bug, report it on the [GitHub issues page](https://github.com/excaliburjs/Excalibur/issues) (please review our [guidelines for reporting bugs](https://github.com/excaliburjs/Excalibur/blob/master/.github/CONTRIBUTING.md#reporting-bugs)).
-You can also follow us on Twitter [@excaliburjs](http://twitter.com/excaliburjs) for updates or [read the blog](http://blog.excaliburjs.com).
+- :mega: You can also follow us on Twitter [@excaliburjs](http://twitter.com/excaliburjs) or [read the blog](http://blog.excaliburjs.com).

 # Samples

-Compiled examples can be found [in the Excalibur Samples](http://excaliburjs.com/samples/).
+Compiled examples can be found [in the Excalibur Samples collection](http://excaliburjs.com/samples/).

 # Contributing

-Please view the [Contributing guidelines](.github/CONTRIBUTING.md).
+Please read the [Contributing guidelines](.github/CONTRIBUTING.md).
 Whether you've spotted a bug, have a question, or think of a good feature, we thank you for your help!

 ## Environment Setup